Performing Trade Studies Using Analyzer and Astrogator

 3. Click the Run Entire Mission Control Sequence () button.

 4. Three windows will appear that inform you of the results of each differential corrector run.
-There is a differential corrector for Establish Lunar Orbit which places the Lunar Probe in a circular orbit.
+There is a differential corrector for Establish Lunar Orbit that places the Lunar Probe in a circular orbit.

-5. Close the results windows if desired.
+5. Close the results windows.

-Change the time of flight
+Changing the time of flight

-In this exercise, you want to change the time of flight and determine the required TLI Delta-v.
+In this exercise, you want to change the time of flight and determine the required TLI Delta-V.

 1. Return to the MCS.